TachooDa/walmart-sales-performance-analysis/readme.md

 #### The Best and Worst

-- The Fashion Accessories category had consistently strong sales year over year totaling $454,531, and it is the highest revenue generating product overall
+- The Fashion Accessories category had consistently strong sales year over year totaling $454,531, and it is the highest revenue generating product overall.
-- The second and third best performing products category in terms of sales are Home and Lifestyle ($453,878 total) and Electronic Accessories ($410,031 in total)
+- The second and third best performing products category in terms of sales are Home and Lifestyle ($453,878 total) and Electronic Accessories ($410,031 in total).
-- The Sport and Travel ($12,477 total) had extremely low sales compared to other products, with no sales record in multiple months
+- The Sport and Travel ($12,477 total) had extremely low sales compared to other products, with no sales record in multiple months.

 #### AOV Over Time

-- The AOV peaked in 2019 at $158 and then declined in 2020 ($98) and we have a stable AOV in the next years
+- The AOV peaked in 2019 at $158 and then declined in 2020 ($98) and we have a stable AOV in the next years.
 - Home and Lifestyle ($117,649), Fashion accessories ($113,847) and Electronic Accessories ($39,000) are the biggest contributors to AOV
 - Home and Lifestyle, Health and Beauty, Food and Beverages and Electronic Accessories have relatively low price points on average.
-They are stable but do not significantly impact AOV
+They are stable but do not significantly impact AOV.
-- AOV is trending downward but mainly due to a decline of product sales
+- AOV is trending downward but mainly due to a decline of product sales.

 #### Heat Map Findings

-- Consistent Q4 spikes, likely due to Black Friday, Cyber Monday and the holiday shopping season for several products
+- Consistent Q4 spikes, likely due to Black Friday, Cyber Monday and the holiday shopping season for several products.
-- Biggest Q4 performer: Fashion Accessories, Home and Lifestyle saw the biggest spikes
+- Biggest Q4 performer: Fashion Accessories, Home and Lifestyle saw the biggest spikes.
-- Sales tend to drop in January and February after the holiday season in Q1
+- Sales tend to drop in January and February after the holiday season in Q1.
-- Fashion Accessories, Home and Lifestyle also Electronic Accessories maintain consistent demand as sales through Q1-Q3 remain relatively stable but lower than in Q4
+- Fashion Accessories, Home and Lifestyle also Electronic Accessories maintain consistent demand as sales through Q1-Q3 remain relatively stable but lower than in Q4.

 <table>
 <tr>